EDUCATIONAL IMPROVEMENT

 TAX CREDIT PROGRAM (EITC)

-All EITC contributions support The Lindsays educational youth programming, led by Ross Nugent, Director of Education and Special Programming, the former chair of the Thiel College Department of Media, Communication and Public Relations, a filmmaker and theater manager.
 The Theater’s innovative educational programs are designed to supplement school curricula, enhance career readiness, and provide alternative delivery and skill training to youth.
-Theater programming includes:

 • Exposure to current cultural topics through outreach to underserved suburban and rural youth from Allegheny, Beaver, Butler and Washington counties.
 As so many of us watch a film in a theater for grants, it’s astonishing that this programming has enabled hundreds of students, preschool to high school age, to enter a cinema for the first time in their lives.
 In age-appropriate discussions afterward, students deconstruct plots, characters, and cultural and universal values depicted in the film, relating relevant lessons to their own lives.
 Speakers and/or supplemental information enhance the experience.

-By designating The Lindsay Theater and Cultural Center as your EITC contribution recipient, you can take pride in supporting innovative arts programming grounded in accessibility, whether students face physical, mental or social challenges or whether they scale economic and logistical barriers disconnecting them from the mainstream.
+By designating The Lindsay Theater and Cultural Center as your EITC contribution recipient, you can take pride in supporting innovative arts programming grounded in accessibility, whether students face physical, mental or social challenges or whether they scale the economic and logistical barriers disconnecting them from the mainstream.